-The Ultimate Destination For Everything Bitcoin!
+The Ultimate Podcast For Everything Bitcoin!

 Oct.
 19, 2022

-Fostering Inclusion in Bitcoin-Saidah Gomez-Fleury
+Fostering Inclusion in Bitcoin with Saidah Gomez-Fleury

 Saidah Gomez-Fleury is the host of the Foster Inclusion Podcast and has worked, studied, lived, and volunteered in five countries on three continents.
 Fluent in English and French, Saidah holds an MBA from IMD, Lausanne, and a Certificate in Diversity and Inclusion from Cornell University.
 Saidah is also a Bitcoin enthusiast with a unique perspective on the protocol, monetary policy, and consulting startup Tech companies.